IntroCSCI/colorvisionproject-TannerOates2/README.md

 ### Iteration

+I used a for loop to output the confirmed User Id.
 I used do and while loops.
 I used while loops to get the lines from the .txt file then used a do/while loop in order to run the program for different files at the users request.

 ### File Input and Output